JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 # Azure-MG-Sub-Governance-Reporting aka AzGovViz

 ..want to have visibility on your Management Group hierarchy, document it in markdown?
-This script iterates Management Group hierachy down to Subscription level.
-It captures all RBAC Role assignments and Policy assignments and creates a visible hierachy.
+This script iterates Management Group hierarchy down to Subscription level.
+It captures all RBAC Role assignments and Policy assignments and creates a visible hierarchy.

 You can run the script either for your Management Group Root or any other Management Group that you have read access on.